 GOAL 17: BUCKINGHAM.
-To manage the future growth in the Buckingham area; to preserve the existing agricultural land use pattern; to diversify the choice of housing for Lee County by maintaining and enhancing the historic rural character; and to protect the unique historical and environmental values of the Buckingham Community.
-For the purposes of this plan, the precise boundaries of the Buckingham area are indicated on the Future Land Use Map Series, Map 1, Page 2 of 6, Special Treatment Areas.
-(Amended by Ordinance No. 91-19, Amended by Ordinance No. 93-25, 94-30)
+To manage the future growth in the Buckingham area community; to preserve the existing agricultural land use pattern; to diversify the choice of housing for Lee County by maintaining and enhancing the historic rural character; and to protect the unique historical and environmental values of the Buckingham Community.
+For the purposes of this plan, the precise boundaries of the Buckingham community are indicated on the Future Land Use Map Series, Map 1, Page 2 of 6, Special Treatment Areas.

 OBJECTIVE 17.1: LAND USE.
-The primary land use designation for the Buckingham area is "Rural Community Preserve."
-Other land use designations exist within Buckingham, such as Public Facilities, Rural, Sub-Outlying Suburban, Conservation Lands, and Wetlands.
+The primary land use designation for the Buckingham area community is "Rural Community Preserve."
+Other land use designations exist within the Buckingham community, such as Public Facilities, Rural, Sub-Outlying Suburban, Conservation Lands, and Wetlands.
 Public facilities have also been designated as appropriate.
-After the adoption of this amendment nNo land in Buckingham will be changed to a land use category more intense than Rural Community Preserve (including Public Facilities) unless a finding of overriding public necessity is determined by three members of the Board of County Commissioners.
-(Amended by Ordinance No. 00-22)
+After the adoption of this amendment nNo land in the Buckingham community will be changed to a land use category more intense than Rural Community Preserve (including Public Facilities) unless a finding of overriding public necessity is determined by three members of the Board of County Commissioners.

-POLICY 17.1.1: No property within Buckingham will be rezoned to RVPD.
-(Amended by Ordinance No. 00-22)
+POLICY 17.1.1: No property within the Buckingham community will be rezoned to RVPD.

-POLICY 17.1.2: The southeast and northeast quadrants of the intersection of Orange River Boulevard and Buckingham Road is designated as the commercial node for the Buckingham area.
+POLICY 17.1.2: The southeast and northeast quadrants of the intersection of Orange River Boulevard and Buckingham Road is designated as the commercial node for the Buckingham area community.
 With the exception of uses identified in this policy, Nno new commercial activities development will be located outside of this commercial node.
 All new commercial developments in the node are required to provide a minimum of 30% open space.
 This commercial node is described as those lands 300 feet eastward from the easterly right-of-way of Buckingham Road and lying between Cemetery Road and a point 300 feet north of the intersection of Buckingham Road and Orange River Boulevard.
 In no way may this policy be construed to prohibit commercial uses allowed in agricultural zoning districts.
 Boarding stables throughout the Rural Community Preserve will be allowed to give lessons and clinics if appropriate zoning approval is granted.
-(Amended by Ordinance No. 94-30, 98-09, 00-22)

 POLICY 17.1.3: Except for those clustered areas approved in accordance with Policy 17.1.5, Aany lot created in the Rural Community Preserve after the adoption of this amendment land use category must have a minimum area of 43,560 square feet.
 Any residential planned development zoning granted in the Rural Community Preserve land use category will require a minimum size of one acre (43,560 square feet) for every residential lot.
-(Amended by Ordinance No. 00-22)